Macau Tea Culture House

 The Macao Tea Culture House (澳門茶文化館; Casa Cultural de Chá de Macau) is a museum about tea in São Lázaro, Macau, China.

 History

-The museum building was originally part of Yu Garden.
+The museum building was originally part of Lou Lim Ioc Garden.
 The museum was opened on 1 June 2005.

 Architecture

 The museum building features southern European architectural style with Chinese tiled roof which spreads over an area of 1076 sqm.

 Exhibitions

 The museum features tea cultures and history of Macau, Mainland China and the Western world.